 The Cobra Products 25ft Power Drain Snake 81250 used by businesses like Roto-Rooter can not be used with flexible corrugated plastic drain pipe because the material is too soft and the blade will tear right through the flexible drainage pipe and destroy your system.

+I use a horizontal auger to bore under sidewalks, retaining walls and other concrete structures quickly, easily, safely and with minimum destruction to the landscape.
 The trench lines should be about 5 inches wide and around eight to twelve inches deep, maintaining a slight slope away from the foundation.
 Warning: Always call before you dig to make sure you will not be trenching into gas or electric lines.

 Drainage Emitter: The 4 inch Pop-up Drainage Emitter is an easy and efficient solution.
-The Pop-Up Emitter allows water captured by grates, catch basins, drain pipe, gutter and downspouts systems to flow through the drainage pipe and away from structural foundations to safe or useful areas.
+The pop up emitter allows water captured by grates, catch basins, drain pipe, gutter and downspouts systems to flow through the drainage pipe and away from structural foundations to safe or useful areas.

 The Emitter is opened by the hydrostatic pressure of water flowing through the drain pipe and allows the water to evenly overflow onto your lawn.
 As flow diminishes the Emitter closes again.
 A drain slot on the bottom of the pop-up emitter allows standing water to filter down into the ground.
 The special design allows the Emitter to open with a negligible amount of pressure.
 Since the emitter is closed during dry weather, debris and rodents cannot enter the drain pipes.